jimburton/scrabble/chapters/Chapter1.md

 The `hs-source-dirs` property tells `cabal` where to find the code.
 Take a look at the `exposed-modules` property.
-These are the modules in our library and currently there are three of them:
-`Scrabble`, `Scrabble.Types` and `Scrabble.Game`.
-These are defined in the files `src/Scrabble.hs`, `src/Scrabble/Types.hs` and
+These are the modules in our library.
+These are defined in the files `src/Scrabble.hs`, `src/Scrabble/Types.hs`, `src/Scrabble.Game.hs`, `src/Scrabble.Board.hs` and `src/Scrabble.Dict.hs`.
-`src/Scrabble.Game.hs`.

 **TODO: source tree**

 The `Scrabble` module just imports and re-exports the entire library.
-The `Scrabble.Game` module contains the functions we'll be describing in this chapter, while the `Scrabble.Types` module contains datatypes and type aliases.
+The `Scrabble.Types` module contains all of our datatypes and type aliases.

 It is a fairly common Haskell idiom to put the datatypes into a module of their own.
 It makes them easy to track down and can help you avoid